kasem-sm/SlimeKT/docs/android/features/ft_topics.md

 ## Overview

-- User's can categorize/filter lists of articles using topics.
+- Users can categorize and filter lists of articles using topics.
-- User's can subscribe to their favourite topics to personalize their home screen content.
+- Users can subscribe to their favorite topics to personalize their home screen content.

 ## Demo